 3.7 Every rider shall identify him/herself and give his/her personal details upon request to a Maluti Double90 marshal, motorbike marshal and/or traffic officer, and to any other rider and/or official requesting such information after a collision or race incident.

 3.8 A rider shall not ride a bicycle fitted with triathlon, time trial or “Spinachi”-type bars and the organisers reserve the right to disallow the use of certain types of bladed wheels that are considered unsafe.

-3.9 Every rider shall ride the full TOKEN Double90 course or retire if he/she does not complete the full TOKEN Double90 course.
+3.9 Every rider shall ride the full Maluti Double90 course or retire if he/she does not complete the full Maluti Double90 course.
 Riders who did not complete the full course under own steam, undertake to not cross the finish line and timing mats.
 Failure to do so will result in disciplinary action against the rider and the team may be disqualified in its entirety.

 3.11 Each rider must complete the route within 9 hours of elapsed riding time in order to receive a result.